|

 can view the remains of a concrete building where kaiten were launched for

 training.
-One gets there by walking through a tunnel used to move kaiten by
+One gets there by walking through a tunnel used during the war to move kaiten by

 rail from the assembly and repair facility to the launch site.
 The tunnel now